willem-klok/willem-klok.github.io/_summaries/2022-08-16-macroeconomics-for-a-sustainable-planet.md

 date: 2022-08-16
 tags: [macroeconomics,course]
 type: "course summary"
-exerpt: "this could be the exerpt?"
 ---

 This is a summary of the course 'Macroeconomics for a Sustainable Planet,' offered by the SDG Academy.
-The course explains many of the basics of macroeconomics.
-Use the links below to navigate through the course's content.
+The course explains many of the basics of macroeconomics, particularly in the context of sustainable development.

 1. TOC
 {:toc}